Socram0x/Client-Server-TCP-signedFiles/README.md

 This test case verifies the communication between the client and server when a valid signature is sent alongside the file.
 It ensures that the server correctly processes the client's request and responds with the expected output.

 1. The server is started on port 7777.
-2. A client sends a script file with a valid certificate (`file_signed.sh`) to the server using the `SendScript` function.
+2. A client sends a script file with a valid signature (`cmd/client/file_signed.sh`) to the server using the `SendScript` function.
 3. The server receives the file, validates the certificate, and executes the script.
 4. The server sends a response back to the client, indicating that the certificate is valid and providing the output of the executed script.
 5. The test checks if the received response matches the expected response.